Burgess Urban Fund

 - Collaborating with other organizations, regional or statewide organizations/initiatives

-BUF focuses funding to organizations working to address social injustice and poverty related issues.
+BUF focuses funding to organizations working to address social injustice.
 We are a Boston-based organization but support organizations working on statewide issues.
-Historically we have focused funding in the following areas: Affordable Housing, Workers’ Rights, Immigration, and Access to Employment.
-BUF also accepts applications from groups organizing around other poverty and social justice related issues
+Historically we have focused funding in the following areas: Racial and Economic justice, Affordable Housing/Tenant Rights, Immigration Reform/Immigrant Rights, Criminal Justice Reform, and Youth Organizing.
+BUF also accepts applications from groups organizing around other social justice related issues.

 BUF focuses its funding to support small grassroots organizations and movements.
 BUF will accept applications from organizations with a budget over $500,000 only if the applicant can illustrate a clear need for funds to sustain or grow their organizing work.
 Grants are awarded up to $20,000 per year for a five-year cycle, with re-application each year.